JosephPascual/JosephPascual.GitHub.io/projects/bandwidth-dashboard/README.md

 ## The Problem

-A Patient Experience team at a healthcare company managed escalations between patients and providers — time-sensitive work where falling behind means missed follow-ups and degraded care outcomes.
+A Patient Experience team at a healthcare company managed escalations between patients and providers.
+Cases involved time-sensitive work where falling behind means missed follow-ups and degraded care outcomes.
 But the team had no way to objectively measure workload.
-When the supervisor asked "how's your bandwidth?", the answer was always a gut feeling.
+When the supervisor asked "how's your bandwidth?", the answer was always a subjective feeling that is prone to recency bias and skewed perceptions.

 Tasks lived in a shared spreadsheet, but nothing in that sheet answered the questions that actually mattered: *How long will these tasks take?
 Which ones are urgent?
 Who has capacity right now?*